Healthy Schools and Catering

 Free School Meals - Important Information

 If your child is eligible for Free School Meals (see criteria below) it would be in your interest to register.
-Even if they don't want the meals it will enable the school to access £900 to support your child.
-Please speak to the school office or Mr Parsons to discuss further.
+Even if they don't want the meals, it will enable the school to access £900 to support your child.
+Please speak to the school office to discuss it further.
 Thank you.

 Income support (IS) or